sqshq/piggymetrics/README.md

 #### N.B.
 - Each microservice has it's own database, so there is no way to bypass API and access persistance data directly.
 - In this project, I use Mongodb as a primary database for each service.
 It might also make sense to have a polyglot persistence architecture (сhoose the type of db that is best suited to service requirements).
-- Another simplification in this project is service-to-service communication: they are talking using only synchronous rest API.
-It's a good practice to use combination of interaction styles in a real-world systems.
-For example, perform synchronous GET request to retrieve data and use asynchronous approach via Message broker for create/update operations.
+- Service-to-service communication is quite simplified: microservices talking using only synchronous REST API.
+Common practice in a real-world systems is to use combination of interaction styles.
+For example, perform synchronous GET request to retrieve data and use asynchronous approach via Message broker for create/update operations in order to decouple services and buffer messages.
+However, this brings us in [eventual consistency](http://martinfowler.com/articles/microservice-trade-offs.html#consistency) world.

 ## Infrastructure services
 There's a bunch of common patterns in distributed systems, which could help us to make described core services work.
-Fortunately, [Spring cloud](http://projects.spring.io/spring-cloud/) provides powerful tools that enhance Spring Boot applications behaviour to implement those patterns.
+[Spring cloud](http://projects.spring.io/spring-cloud/) provides powerful tools that enhance Spring Boot applications behaviour to implement those patterns.
 I'll cover them briefly.
 <img width="880" alt="Infrastructure services" src="https://cloud.githubusercontent.com/assets/6069066/13906840/365c0d94-eefa-11e5-90ad-9d74804ca412.png">
 ### Config service
 [Spring Cloud Config](http://cloud.spring.io/spring-cloud-config/spring-cloud-config.html) provides horizontally scalable centralized configuration service in a distributed system.
 It uses a pluggable repository layer that currently supports local storage, Git, and Subversion.